 After installing your bees, keep them well fed, and monitor the queen’s egg laying and expanding brood pattern.
 The following schedule should provide a guide for managing your new hive(s).

 DAY 1 -After installing bees and beginning queen introduction.
 Do not disturb bees.
 Check that they are taking the syrup.
 Remove any grass or obstructions from entrance.
 Look for pollen on foraging bee legs.

 DAY 3-4 – Use sugar syrup spray to calm the bees.
 Confirm the Queen has been released from her cage.
 Look for eggs on the center frame (the frames most bees are covering).
 You do not have to see the Queen if eggs are found, if no eggs look carefully look for the Queen.
 Do not pull more frames then is necessary to confirm a Queen is present and laying eggs.
 Be quick and do not disturb longer then is needed.
 Continue to feed syrup, and add a pollen patty once eggs are found.

 If no eggs, find the queen and wait a few more days to find eggs.

 DAY 7 – If no eggs or Queen, close the hive overnight and check for the queen the next day.
 Still no eggs or Queen, find a replacement Queen and re-start the process of introduction.
 A Queen not laying after two weeks should be replaced.

 DAY 10 – After eggs were first confirmed.
 Check capping’s for worker brood.
 Cappings appear slightly raised (flat looking) not sticking out.
 If capping’s look popped up (bullet shaped) they are drone cells and your Queen may require replacement.
 This can be the result of a poorly mated Queen, or worker bees laying unfertilized eggs.

 WEEK 4-5 – New bees will begin emerging and the hive population will increase.
-Your package does not grown until eggs grow into adult bees (21 days).
+Your package does not grow until new adult bees begin to emerge from the cells (21 days).
 This is a minimum of four weeks until new bees emerge.
 Continue to feed & inspect weekly.